 Location: FIVE 7F 5-15 Kakudacho, Kita Ward

-Sorry this one is not for the kids!!!
+Sorry this one is not one of the Osaka activities for the kids!!!
 But the kids can come along and watch.
 One of the cool things to do in Osaka is to go Street Go Karting!!
 This is such an awesome way to explore all the best sights around Osaka.
 Get dressed up in costumes and drive around the city up to 60km/h.

 Keep in mind that you do need to be between 150cms and 190cms and no more than 100kgs in weight to drive.
 Make sure to bring your passport and International Driver’s License that is valid in Japan.
 Also there are no passengers, only one person per car – everyone must drive.